n00b69/woa-beryllium/guide/2-install.md

 > Drag and drop the UEFI to your phone

 #### Back up your Android boot image
 Use the TWRP backup feature to backup your Android boot image.
-Name this backup "Android"
+Name this backup `Android`

 #### Flash the UEFI
 Use the TWRP install feature to flash the UEFI image to your boot partition.
-Select "install image", then locate the image.
+Select `install image`, then locate the image.

 #### Back up your Windows boot image
 Use the TWRP backup feature to backup your Windows boot image.
-Name this backup "Windows"
+Name this backup `Windows`

 #### Boot into Windows
 After having flashed the UEFI image, reboot your phone.